SAP/cloud-security-services-integration-library/spring-security/README.md

 You can gradually replace auto-configurations as explained [here](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-auto-configuration.html).

 #### Multiple Xsuaa configurations
-In case of multiple Xsuaa configurations, the [XsuaaTokenAuthorizationConverter](./src/main/java/com/sap/cloud/security/spring/token/authentication/XsuaaTokenAuthorizationConverter.java) bean is not autoconfigured.
+:warning: In case of multiple Xsuaa configurations, the [XsuaaTokenAuthorizationConverter](./src/main/java/com/sap/cloud/security/spring/token/authentication/XsuaaTokenAuthorizationConverter.java) bean is not autoconfigured.
 The bean needs to be created manually based on the service configuration you want the converter to be initialized with.

+For example, to create a converter that removes the application identifier of the *first* XSUAA configuration from the scope names, you could create the following bean:

 ```java
 @Bean